 Scope

-This safeguarding adult policy and associated procedures apply to all individuals involved in [Name of organisation] including Board members, Staff, Coaches, , Volunteers and Members [include other relevant roles to your organisation] and to all concerns about the safety of adults whilst taking part in our organisation, its activities and in the wider community.
+This safeguarding adult policy and associated procedures apply to all individuals involved in Active Norfolk including Board members, Staff, Coaches, Volunteers. and to all concerns about the safety of adults whilst taking part in our organisation, its activities and in the wider community.

-We expect our partner organisations, including for example, affiliated clubs, suppliers and sponsors to adopt and demonstrate their commitment to the principles and practice as set out in this Safeguarding Adults Policy and associated procedures.
+We expect our partner organisations to adopt and demonstrate their commitment to the principles and practice as set out in this Safeguarding Adults Policy and associated procedures.

 Commitments

-In order to implement this policy [Name of organisation] will ensure that:
+In order to implement this policy Active Norfolk will ensure that:

-Everyone involved with [insert name of organisation] is aware of the safeguarding adult procedures and knows what to do and who to contact if they have a concern relating to the welfare or wellbeing of an adult.
+Everyone involved with Active Norfolk is aware of the safeguarding adult procedures and knows what to do and who to contact if they have a concern relating to the welfare or wellbeing of an adult.

-Any concern that an adult is not safe is taken seriously, responded to promptly, and followed up in line with [insert name of organisation] Safeguarding Adults Policy and Procedures.
+Any concern that an adult is not safe is taken seriously, responded to promptly, and followed up in line with Active Norfolk Safeguarding Adults Policy and Procedures.

 The well-being of those at risk of harm will be put first and the adult actively supported to communicate their views and the outcomes they want to achieve.
 Those views and wishes will be respected and supported unless there are overriding reasons not to (see the Safeguarding Adults Procedures).